typelevel/Laika/docs/02-running-laika/02-library-api.md

 The following example for creating a pure transformer shows the main building blocks:

 @:image(../img/anatomy-api.png) {
-  title = Anatomy of the API
+  alt = Anatomy of the API
-  width = 602px
+  intrinsicWidth = 602px
+  intrinsicHeight = 345px
 }

 * All inputs need to support the `MarkupFormat` contract.